Data Access Management > Data access policies > Creating data access policies

 Adding a condition to a data access policy

 Once you create a new data access policy, you can add one or more conditions to it to further refine when the policy will be activated.
 This is optional.
-Only data filter policies and data de-identification policies have conditions.
+Only data de-identification policies and data filter policies with an enforcement method of "Data Integration/Data Marketplace" have conditions.
 The steps for adding a condition to a data access policy are mostly the same, regardless of the type of data access policy.

 1View a data access policy.